NeuroTechX/ntx_slack_archive/general.md

  >Hey!
 If you attend to the CHI conference that will take place in Denver in May ( <https://chi2017.acm.org/> ), we will give courses about...
 BCIs.
 It's a 3-parts class, with 1.
 Introduction to the domain (targeted at HCI researchers); 2.
 Hands on session with OpenViBE; 3.
 Pitfalls &amp; ethics.
 See <https://team.inria.fr/potioc/bci-courses/> .
 Even if you don't participate to these (awesome) courses, I hope I will see some of you there; last year I was pleasantly surprise to meet NeuroTechX pairs :slightly_smiling_face:

+3/8/2017 4:35 PM

+ **dojeda** :

+ >To whom it may concern : a hack to put latex on Slack: <https://github.com/fsavje/math-with-slack>...

+>
+it's a client side though... so if your slacker mathematician best friend does not have it, he will not see it